 These instances are a great match for the SSD-Backed Elastic Block Storage that we introduced earlier this year.
 EBS Optimization is enabled by default for all C4 instance sizes, and is available to you at no extra charge.
 C4 instances also allow you to achieve significantly higher packet per second (PPS) performance, lower network jitter, and lower network latency using Enhanced Networking.

-Like most of our newer instance types, the C4 instances will use Hardware Virtualization (HVM) in order to get the best performance from the underlying CPU, and will run within a Virtual Private Cloud.
+Like most of our newer instance types, the C4 instances will use Hardware Virtualization (HVM) in order to get the best performance from the underlying CPU, and will run within a Amazon VPC.